 (dance, music, literature, theater, cinema, painting, sculpture, etc., etc., etc.).

 Maths & sciences

 First came the content of the Row 4 more or less as it stands now and, then, much of the overall structure of the periodic table represented here.
 The rest of the content was built from the cells up, with an eye to indefinite ideas that became later less indefinite in the common set of headings for both columns and rows.
 Some time later came the distinctive sets of headings for columns & rows.
 Last came the idea that the columns represent 1st-level distinctions & the rows represent 2nd-level distinctions, such that, for instance, affairs of power are briefly characterizable as decision-making with regard to decision-making, & business is briefly characterizable as decision-making with regard to means.
 Update March 14, 2009: I came up with the labels "inter-behavior" and "sector" some months ago.
 End of update.

 Just as one might think, the tetrachotomy of beginnings-means-ends-checks was arrived at in part from Aristotle’s doctrine of the four causes.
 It was arrived at also through various other considerations, some quite modern, some simply abstract.

 Philosophical tetrachotomies (or tetratomies) are the polychotomies (or polytomies) that interest me.
 Not every tetrachotomy that’s come down the pike of philosophy.
 Just some.
-No major philosopher of whom I know has been a tetrachotomist, unless one counts Aristotle for the 4 causes doctrine & the Scholastics who held with it.
-For Kant, Hegel, and Peirce, the favorite polychotomy (or polytomy) was the trichotomy.
-I’m not sure, but I think that it’s unusual among philosophers to take a persistent interest in polychotomical patterns of ideas.
+No major philosopher of whom I know has been a tetrachotomist, unless one counts Aristotle for the 4 causes doctrine & the Scholastics who held with it; and Kant and Hegel for some of their things (they were also trichotomists).
+It’s unusual nowadays among philosophers to take a persistent interest in polychotomical patterns of ideas.